nataliamoran/maia-chess-dashboard/deliverable-1/planning.md

 :small_red_triangle: :small_red_triangle: :small_red_triangle: :small_red_triangle: :small_red_triangle:

 #### Q2: Who are your target users?
 Committed chess players from all over the world that want to improve on their chess skills.

+* Teenager or a young adult learning to play chess on their phone, wanting to see their mistakes.
+* Experienced chess player of any identity, wanting to improve their game level and to see difficult / tricky positions.
+* Elder person playing chess on their desktop for fun, wanting to see interesting chess positions.
+* Chess-enthusiast playing out of appreciation for the beauty of the game, but not trying to improve their level.
+* Social media influencer streaming chess games on Twitch.

+**PERSONAS**

 | ![Amy](./images/Q2-amy.png)     | Amy, 26 (Lives in Australia)  <br />  <br /> **TECHNOLOGY/SKILLS:**<br /> Chess ★★★★✩ <br />Internet ★★★★★ <br />AI ✩✩✩✩✩ |
 | :---:       |    :----:   |